Prapthi564/Dashboard-in-a-day/Lab 4 - Data Visualization.md

 ### Power BI Desktop – Data Visualization

-Now that we’ve completed data exploration and visualization in labs one and two, you have good insights to share with your team.
+Now that we’ve completed data exploration and visualization in previous labs, you have good insights to share with your team.
 In this section, you create a professional report for the benefit of you and your entire team.

+**IMPORTANT**: Please start this lab with the provided **Lab 2 solution.pbix** file found in the **"C:\DIAD\Reports"** in the Lab Virtual machine.

 At the end of this section, you will build a report like the one shown in the screenshot below.

   ![](Images/powerbi-03-01.png)

-Now let’s get started, we will pick up where we left off at the end of Lab 2.
+Now let’s get started, we will pick up where we left off at the end of Lab 3.

 1. With the **Matrix** visual selected, navigate to the **Values** section and click the arrow next to **% Growth**.